-1. Prior to Commencing Injection

-Injection operations pursuant to this permit may not commence until:
+- 1. Prior to Commencing Injection Under This Permit in Existing, Sidetrack or Replacement Wells Injection operations pursuant to this permit shall not commence until: - a.
+Construction is complete and the permittee has submitted two copies of COMPLETION FORM FOR INJECTION WELLS (EPA Form 7520-9), see APPENDIX; and

-- a.
-Construction is complete and the permittee has submitted two copies of COMPLETION FORM FOR INJECTION WELLS (EPA Form 7520-9), see APPENDIX; and - (1) The Director has inspected or otherwise reviewed the new injection well and finds it is in compliance with the conditions of the permit; or - (2) The permittee has not received notice from the Director of intent to inspect or otherwise review the new injection well within thirteen (13) days of receiving the COMPLETION REPORT in which case prior inspection or review is waived and the permittee may commence injection. - b.
-The operator demonstrates that the well has mechanical integrity as described below and the permittee has received notice from the Director that such a demonstration is satisfactory.
-The permittee shall notify EPA two weeks prior to conducting this initial test so that an EPA representative may be present.
+- (1) The Director or authorized representative has inspected or otherwise reviewed the sidetrack or replacement injection well(s) and finds it is in compliance with the conditions of the permit; or - (2) The permittee has not received notice from the Director or an authorized representative of intent to inspect or otherwise review the sidetrack or replacement injection well(s) within thirteen (13) days of receiving the COMPLETION REPORT in which case prior inspection or review is waived and the permittee may commence injection. - b.
+The operator demonstrates that the well has mechanical integrity as described in Part II.C.3.
+Mechanical Integrity below and the permittee has received notice from the Director that such a demonstration is satisfactory.
+The permittee shall notify EPA at least two weeks prior to conducting this initial test so that an EPA representative may be present. - c.
+The operator has conducted a step-rate test, and submitted a preliminary report to EPA which summarizes the results. - d.
+For existing wells, the information that has not already been submitted in the permit application to satisfy section Part II, C 1 (a), (b) and (c) shall be submitted within six months of the date of this permit.
+Data acquired within 18 months prior to the effective date of this permit will be accepted to satisfy the requirements of Part II, C 1 (b) and (c).